 Hello and welcome to the online portfolio of Ethan Macfie – or Isarii, as I’m sometimes known on the internet.

-I’m currently engaged as a freelance journalist for MMOGames.com, where I enjoy the pleasure of sharing my work with the site’s community.
+I’m currently based out of Portland, Oregon and do most of my writing as a freelance journalist for MMOGames.com, where I enjoy the pleasure of sharing my work with the site’s community.

 Interested in my work?
 Here are a few samples from around the web.
 I’ve included a contact form at the bottom for business inquiries.